 Drew Lanham, Nic Brown and Jim Melvin Reading Eclipse Over Clemson

-Join Drew Lanham, Jim Melvin and Nic Brown for a night with Clemson faculty!
+Join Drew Lanham, Jim Melvin and Nic Brown for an afternoon with Clemson faculty!
 They will be doing a small reading and signing 2 p.m.
-Sunday, February 4 with several of their books.
+Sunday, February 25 to promote their latest book Eclipse Over Clemson.

 Dr. J. Drew Lanham (B.A.
 Zoology 1988; M.S.
 Zoology 1990; Ph.D.
 Forest Resources 1997) is a native of Edgefield and Aiken, S.C.
 In his 22 years as a member of Clemson University’s faculty, he’s worked to understand how forest management impacts wildlife and how human beings think about nature.
 Lanham holds an endowed chair as an Alumni Distinguished Professor and was named an Alumni Master Teacher in 2012.
 His board memberships include the S.C.
 Wildlife Federation, South Carolina Audubon, Aldo Leopold Foundation, BirdNote and the American Birding Association.
 Lanham is a widely published author and award-nominated poet, writing about his experiences as a birder, hunter and wild wandering soul.
 His work and opinions have been featured on National Public Radio, National Geographic online, USA Today, the New York Times and Slate.
 His first solo works, The Home Place-A Colored Man’s Love Affair with Nature, and a chap book of poetry, Sparrow Envy, were published recently.